jmmitchell/movestough/README.md

 		-v=2 \
 		-u=1

 **Cron**
 To run the script in an automated, unattended manor, the preferred method is via `cron`.
 First, if you are unfamilar with `cron`, [read the cron man page](http://linux.die.net/man/5/crontab).
 It is important to use `flock` when running this script from a crontab.
 More details on `flock` can be found on its [the flock man page](http://linux.die.net/man/2/flock).
 This allows the script to be executed often but keeps the system from having simultaneous copies of the script running.
-Not only is this resource (CPU, RAM) friendly, this eliminates race conditions and other nasty unintended side effects.
+Not only is this resource (CPU, RAM) friendly, this eliminates race conditions and other nasty unintendedside effects.

 With that said, a suggest crontab entry to run the script every 3 minutes would look something like:

 	*/3 * * * * /usr/bin/flock -w 0 -n /Dropbox/Scripts/movestough-pictures.lock /Dropbox/Scripts/movestough.sh  -s=/Dropbox/Move\ to\ ReadyNAS/Pictures/ -d=/media/Pictures/~dropbox\ -\ to\ be\ sorted/ -p=/Dropbox/Scripts/movestough-pictures-scaffolding.conf -o=/Dropbox/Scripts/movestough-pictures-permissions.conf -l=/Dropbox/Scripts/movestough-pictures.log*/2 * * * * flock -w 0 -n /some/path/script.lock /some/path/script.sh ...

 You will need to specify additional required flags like -s -d and maybe even consider some optional but common flags, like -s or -p for the example above.

 If you expect to use the script for an extended period of time, consider using `logrotate` to manage your logs so they grow indefinitely.
 If you are unfamiliar with `logrotate`, [read the logrotate man page](http://linux.die.net/man/8/logrotate).
 An config for `logrotate` might look something like: